nabil34000/schatzhauser/README.md

 The IP rate limiter is a simple-looking fixed window counter, but it is already the second version as the first one leaked memory.
 Tricky...

-Ask AI to write an industrial grade IP rate limiter, but bear in mind those codes are hard to understand and debug, so I follow KISS here.
+Ask AI to write an industrial grade IP rate limiter, but bear in mind the codes which are hard to understand will be even harder to debug, so I follow KISS here.

 ## Coming Soon

-- [ ] Rate limiter per user.
+- [ ] Maximal number of registered accounts per IP.

+- [ ] Proof of work to slow down spam bots.

-- [ ] HTTP request body size limits.
+- [ ] HTTP request body size limiter.

 - [ ] Session expiry.

 - [ ] IP bans.

-## Some Food for Thought

-- A long time Go proponent Anthony GG uses [Remix with Supabase](https://www.youtube.com/watch?v=rlJx5f5OlYA&t=791s) in his latest projects.
-Go is still somewhere on the server side, but not with DB and VPS all the way, and no PocketBase either.

-- Ultimately, the goal is to build useful no nonsense services, like eBay, [vinted.lt](https://www.vinted.lt/), [barbora.lt](https://barbora.lt/)...

-- Js/Ts apps slowly leak memory, see [this case by Web Dev Cody](https://youtu.be/gNDBwxeBrF4?t=176), but nobody cares.

-- Even Rob Pike does ["Java design patterns"](https://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html) at times, but he does have [better stuff](https://www.youtube.com/watch?v=oV9rvDllKEg&t=327s).